What is the hp potential? Is a tune required?

 I have a 2003 model and my vehicle does not have an exhaust gas re-circulation (EGR) system.
 Is the kit compatible?

 Yes.
-For vehicles that are not equipped with EGR (or if you plan to remove it), please mention this during your order and we will replace the Moddbox EGR Extension with the Moddbox Aluminum EGR Block Plate.
+For vehicles that are not equipped with EGR, our kit comes with an EGR block plate.
 To our knowledge, only the US built 2003 Ford Ranger does not come with it standard equipped.
 If you order a 2002-2003 Ranger kit, we automatically include parts for both setups.

 My truck has A/C. Will the belt included in the kit fit my vehicle?

 Yes the belt will fit.
 Almost all the 4.0L models are equipped with air conditioning.
 If your model did not have air conditioning equipped or if it was removed, the belt would be too long.

 I have a 4.0 SOHC but my vehicle model & year are not advertised.
 Is your kit compatible to other 4.0L SOHC engines?

 Yes.
 Our kit is compatible to other vehicles that are not advertised, however, we do not guarantee 100% bolt-on compatibility.
 Some vehicles that ARE 100% compatible include pre-2002 Ford Explorers, Ford Explorer Sport Tracs, and the Austrailian Ford Courier.
 In addition to these models, the Land Rover LR3 and other 4.0L SOHC models may be compatible with minor modifications (typically vacuum lines and electrical connections).